powerpoint45/dtube-mobile-unofficial/README.md

-# Who am I (Proof of Ownership)
-my alias on Github is powerpoint45 but my alias on steemit is [immawake](https://steemit.com/@immawake)

 ![](https://i.imgur.com/rWNRw1X.png)
 # Yes!
 A dtube Android app
 This is the first release of the Dtube unofficial app!
 I am confident that every dtube user will love this!